ASME-ground-robot/robot_cali/README.md

   ### 2) MoveIt

-  Close all previous terminals, then open a new terminal:
+  Close all previous terminals, then open a <strong>new</strong> terminal:
   ```bash
 roslaunch rover_autonav gazebo_combined_v5.launch
 ```